Juansebastian987/Investment-portfolios/README.md

 With the support of:
 Ph.
 D - Uram Anibal Sosa Aguirre - Computational Science.
 Master's Degree - Luis Guillermo Herrera Cardona - Finances.

+Docs: It has all the results by the robo-advisor in the different profiles and investment horizons, also has 3 new algorithms with personal modifications but that parts of Quanconnect's own research using machine learning, with this is an analysis of the profitability obtained according to the horizon and the different assets that are used.

+Pdg: It has all the documentation of the current degree project.
+All the analysis done, all the scheme, structure and proposals made.

+Robo-Advisor: It contains all the code used for the current robo-advisor in the different investment profiles and horizons, plus 3 new algorithms developed by Quantconnect and proprietary modifications.